bensaied/ScrapeSense/README.md

 4.3 Embedding Words: Apply NLP techniques to embed words in the dataset.

-4.4 Data Partitioning: Partition the data for further analysis or model training.
+4.4 Data Modeling: Prepare the dataset for advanced analytics or machine learning by partitioning it into training and testing sets and applying basic modeling techniques.

 ## 🔧 Troubleshooting